adn-rb/adn/README.md

   me.stream       # User's stream as an Array me.mentions     # User's mentions as an Array

+  me.followers.first.user.username        # The first follower's user's username me.following.last.posts.first           # The last user that follows the 'me' user's last post me.following.last.posts.first.replies   # Repliest to the last post of the above example's post me.mentions.last.user.avatar_image      # The first user that mentioned the 'me' user's avater image me.stream.last.html                     # The HTML of the last post in the 'me' user's stream me.posts.first.delete                   # Delete the 'me' user's first post

   # Follow another user using their username or user ID
   me.follow "anotheruser"
   me.unfollow 1234